Ottawa: Selection as capital

 The funding impasse led to the ending of the legislature's role in determining the seat of government.
-The legislature requested the Queen make the determination of the seat of government.
+The legislature requested the Queen determine the seat of government.
 The Queen then acted on the advice of her governor general Edmund Head, who, after reviewing proposals from various cities, selected the recently renamed Ottawa.
 The Queen sent a letter to colonial authorities selecting Ottawa as the capital, effective 31 December 1857.
-George Brown, briefly a co-premier of the Province of Canada, attempted to reverse this decision, but was unsuccessful.
-The Queen's choice was ratified by the Parliament in 1859, with Quebec serving as interim capital from 1859 to 1865.
-The relocation process began in 1865, with the first session of Parliament held in the new buildings in 1866, and the buildings were generally well received by legislators.
+George Brown, briefly a co-premier of the Province of Canada, attempted to reverse this decision but was unsuccessful.
+The Parliament ratified the Queen's choice in 1859, with Quebec serving as interim capital from 1859 to 1865.
+The relocation process began in 1865, with the first session of Parliament held in the new buildings in 1866.
+The buildings were generally well received by legislators.

-Ottawa was chosen as the capital for two primary reasons.
+Ottawa was chosen as the capital in 1857 for two primary reasons.
 First, Ottawa's isolated location, surrounded by dense forest far from the Canada–US border and situated on a cliff face, would make it more defensible from attack.
-Second, Ottawa was approximately midway between Toronto and Kingston (in Canada West) and Montreal and Quebec City (in Canada East) making the selection an important political compromise.
+Second, Ottawa was on the border between Canada West and Canada East, making the selection an important political compromise.

-Other minor considerations included that despite Ottawa's regional isolation, there was water transportation access from spring to fall, both to Montreal via the Ottawa River, and to Kingston via the Rideau Waterway.
+Other minor considerations also favoured Ottawa.
+Despite the city's regional isolation, there was water transportation access from spring to fall, both to Montreal via the Ottawa River, and to Kingston via the Rideau Waterway.
 Additionally, by 1854 it also had a modern all-season railway (the Bytown and Prescott Railway) that carried passengers, lumber and supplies the 82 kilometres (50 miles) to Prescott on the Saint Lawrence River and beyond.
 Ottawa's small size was also thought to be less prone to politically motivated mob violence, as had happened in the previous Canadian capitals.
-Finally, the government already owned the land that eventually became Parliament Hill, which it thought would be an ideal location for the Parliament Buildings.
+Finally, the government already owned the land that eventually became Parliament Hill, which it thought would be an ideal location for the Parliament buildings.

 The original Parliament buildings, which included the Centre, East and West Blocks, were constructed between 1859 and 1866 in the Gothic Revival style.
-At the time, this was the largest North American construction project ever attempted and Public Works Canada and its architects were not initially well prepared for the relatively shallow-lying bedrock, and had to redesign architectural drawings, leading to delays.
+At the time, this was the largest North American construction project ever attempted and Public Works Canada and its architects were not initially well prepared for the relatively shallow-lying bedrock and had to redesign architectural drawings, leading to delays.
 The Library of Parliament and Parliament Hill landscaping were completed in 1876.